trat944/rickandmorty/README.md

 **Big problems**

 *  The way to get my characters of the episode.
 Solution: fetch them again(bad solution, but the one I got).

+* Link the functions whether it is async or not.